[skip navigation]

 A level with the leading percentage >45 % from a single-level term (singlet, S term, etc.) is usually so named (shown as a term) if the second percentage is significantly smaller, and if the other conditions outlined above are met.
 Isolated levels (those remaining after the formation of all terms) are named according to similar conditions.

 Some levels of f N and dN configurations have large eigenvector components from two or more terms of the same LS type.
 Since the resultant lowering of the purities has no physical significance, we have retained the names of such levels having adequate total purity of a particular LS type and labeled them with the Nielson-Koster index number for the term of the leading component.
-(Of course the corresponding group-theoretical numbers have little meaning for such a low-purity term.)
+(Of course, the corresponding group-theoretical numbers have little meaning for such a low-purity term.)
 Similar considerations have been applied in designating parent (or grandparent) terms arising from f N configurations.

-A question mark (?) after a term designation indicates that the assignment of of the observed level(s) to the calculated eigenvector(s) is uncertain.
+A question mark (?) after a term designation indicates that the assignment of the observed level(s) to the calculated eigenvector(s) is uncertain.

 J: Total Electronic Angular-Momentum Quantum Number

 Levels within terms are listed in order of position.
-Terms are listed in order of lowest (known) levels, with ungrouped levels being treated as terms.
+Terms are listed in order of lowest (known) levels, with ungrouped levels being treated as separate terms.
 The J value and blank space indicating a missing level of a term are given in the order of the corresponding calculated level if such a value is available.

 A question mark (?) following a level always indicates that the level may not be real.